 These are not unreasonable expectations by any means—but they do paint a vivid picture.
 In 2022, after two years of a pandemic that changed everything about how we approach work, employees have been reexamining their priorities.

-And if companies want to keep attracting and retaining top talent, they need to start listening more to what employees want.
+And if companies want to keep attracting and retaining top talent, they need to start paying more attention to the question “What do employees want?”

 Putting the spotlight on employees

 People went through a lot these past few years.
 From navigating stressful changes at work and at home to having to stop working altogether in order to take care of family members, it became clear that a new work-life balance had to be found.

 And the rise of remote and hybrid work, although a solution to some of these issues, created its own share of problems and things to consider.

 In many ways, the pandemic acted as a catalyst—highlighting systemic inequities that were already there.
 For instance, female employees were hit harder by the ramifications of COVID, with 2.4 million women leaving the labor force compared to 1.8 million men.
 And diverse US employees faced more challenges than their non-diverse counterparts.